hx2A/py5website/main/install.rst

 If you don't like using the command line you can also download `py5_environment.yml </install/py5_environment.yml>`_ and create the environment using `Anaconda Navigator <https://docs.anaconda.com/anaconda/navigator/>`_.

-That environment file contains the below information, telling Anaconda to create an environment with Java 11 (openjdk), Cairo, and Jupyter Notebooks.
+That environment file contains the below information, telling Anaconda to create an environment with Java 11 (OpenJDK), Cairo, and Jupyter Notebooks.

 .. code:: yaml